manit-tree/mysql/README.md

 # MySQL

-setup MySQL container on your development machine
+setup MySQL (as a container) on your development machine

 ### instruction